andychiare/blog/_posts/xxxx-xx-xx-creating-webcomponents-with-stencil.markdown

 - `types`
   This folder contains the TypeScript definitions that may be useful when you use your component in a TypeScript application

 In other words, Stencil generates code for different production scenarios.
 You can bring everything every time or make a selection.
-Anyway, the minimal content required in a context of HTML and vanilla JavaScript consists of `my-rating.js` file and `my-rating` folder.
+Anyway, the minimal content required in a context with HTML and vanilla JavaScript consists of `my-rating.js` file and `my-rating` folder.

 ## Using the component in your application